The Central Powers were the Allies’ description of the wartime military alliance of Germany, Austria-Hungary, Bulgaria, and the Ottoman Empire.

 The Ottoman Empire decided to remain neutral at the start of the war but joined the Central Powers in November 1914.
 This decision was based on its strong economic relationship with Germany.

 Bulgaria contributed 1,200,000 troops to the war.

-Bulgaria had lost a battle with Serbia, Greece and Romania in 1913, and remained hostile towards those countries.
+Bulgaria had lost a battle with Serbia, Greece, and Romania in 1913, and remained hostile toward those countries.
 She had also signed a treaty with the Ottoman Empire in August 1914 to help defend the Empire if it were ever attacked.
 For both of those reasons, Bulgaria chose to enter the war in October 1915 by declaring war on her old enemy, Serbia.

 In total, during the war, approximately:

 - 3,630,000 Central Forces were taken prisoner or missing